 Scorpions

-Scorpions are probably the animal that creates the most fear of all the jungle guests that could show up through your door.
+Scorpions are probably the animal that creates the most fear of all the jungle creatures that end up inside homes in Belize.
 The more sealed your house is, the less chance of this guest showing up.
 I still seem to have at least one a month show up.
 Scorpions are so common in the jungle, I would be surprised if I didn’t see at least one outside on a daily basis.

 So much could be said about scorpions that I wrote its own blog post called – How to Scorpion-Proof Your House & Other Arachnids Found in Belize